-Board of Directors and Stockholders Taro Pharmaceutical Industries Ltd. Yakum, Israel
+To the Board of Directors and Shareholders of Taro Pharmaceutical Industries Ltd.

-We were engaged to audit Taro Pharmaceutical Industries Ltd. internal control over financial reporting as of December 31, 2009, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (the COSO criteria).
-Taro Pharmaceutical Industries Ltd. management is responsible for maintaining effective internal control over financial reporting and for its assessment on the effectiveness of internal control over financial reporting, included in the accompanying Report on Internal Control Over Financial Reporting.
+We have audited the internal control over financial reporting of Taro Pharmaceutical Ltd. and its subsidiaries (the "Company") as of December 31, 2010, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (the COSO criteria).
+The Company's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Report on Internal Control Over Financial Reporting.
 Our responsibility is to express an opinion on the Company's internal control over financial reporting based on our audit.